An Bord Pleanála is anachronistically heedless to the heritage of Dublin’s most famous and vibrant working-class suburb

 Again, An Taisce took an appeal to An Bord Pleanála to make the case for preservation of the historic building within the new scheme.
 Arguments put forward included:

-- While not remarkable architecturally, its status as the last building of its type standing on Newmarket provided an important reference point for the historical development and evolution of the square its retention was desirable because of the effect of traditional plot sizes in breaking down the effects of modern, large-scale development;
+- While not remarkable architecturally, it was the last building of its type on Newmarket and provided an important reference point for the historical development and evolution of the square

 - Together with the adjacent limestone warehouse on the opposite corner of Brabazon Place, its epitome of two historic building types characteristic to the area (industrial and commercial with accommodation over)